GluuFederation/docs-ce-prod/docs/source/admin-guide/radius-server/gluu-radius.md

 # Gluu Radius

 ## Overview
 The Gluu Server now ships with a [RADIUS](https://en.wikipedia.org/wiki/RADIUS) server called Gluu Radius.
-It is based on the [tinyradius](http://tinyradius.sourceforge.net/) Java library.
-It supports Radius authentication, but does not provide Radius accounting support.
-Radius accounting packets are simply ignored.
+It is based on the [TinyRadius](http://tinyradius.sourceforge.net/) Java library.
+It supports RADIUS authentication, but does not provide RADIUS accounting support.
+RADIUS accounting packets are simply ignored.

 ### Performance Considerations
-As mentioned above, Gluu Radius is based on the tinyradius Java library.
+As mentioned above, Gluu Radius is based on the TinyRadius Java library.
 The library uses a single-threaded, synchronous model to handle requests.
 This implies significant performance degradation when handling a large volume of requests, or long lived requests.
 To handle larger volumes, we recommend purchasing [Radiator](https://radiatorsoftware.com/products/radiator/) and using [our plugin](./gluu-radiator.md) for authentication.

 ## Installation
 Gluu Radius is an available component from version 4.0.
 During installation, while [running setup.py](../../installation-guide/install.md#run-setuppy), simply select `Y` when you are asked to install Gluu Radius.